 - Higher earnings than traditional whole life insurance.
 Even though traditional whole life insurance is guaranteed to earn a minimum interest rate, the potential growth in a variable life insurance policy is typically higher.

-What are the Disadvantages of Variable Life Insurance?
+What are the Disadvantages of Variable Universal Life Insurance?

 The disadvantage of any life insurance policy does not mean there is something wrong with the product, it just means that the product is not the best solution for your individual needs.